g41797/matryoshka/flat/docs/layer2_deepdive.md

                       │          ├── inbox ◄═
                       └──────────┘

-All workers call mbox_wait_receive on the same mailbox.
+- All workers call mbox_wait_receive on the same mailbox.
+- One Master sends.
-One wakes.
+- One worker wakes.
 The others keep waiting.
 ```

 No round-robin.
 No routing logic.
 The mailbox does the distribution.